sarmadiali98/ReLico/README.md

 * sample node/switch/router or sender/receiver benchmarks are translated successfully
 * the build ends with `BUILD SUCCESS`

-## Optional hardware validation example
+## hardware validation example

-This repository also contains an **optional hardware-backed smart-home example** that demonstrates an end-to-end path from:
+This repository also contains an ** hardware-backed smart-home example** that demonstrates an end-to-end path from:

 Timed Rebeca model → generated LF → adapted LF runtime → ESP32 sensor input → runtime property validation